spuder/OpenSpool/README.md

 ## Factory Reset

 Press and hold the D0 button for 10 seconds.
-This will erase wifi credentials and bambu access credentials from OpenSpool.
+This will erase wifi credentials and bambu access credentials from esp32.

 # 🔧 Troubleshooting